JaKo-OdyC/OdyCAnalyzer/replit.md

 ## Data Flow

-1. **Upload Phase**: Files are uploaded, validated, and stored with metadata
+1. **Upload Phase**: Files are uploaded, validated, and stored with metadata in PostgreSQL database
-2. **Parsing Phase**: Background service extracts chat messages and metadata
+2. **Parsing Phase**: Background service extracts chat messages and metadata, persisted to database
-3. **Analysis Phase**: Agent orchestrator runs specialized agents in parallel
+3. **Analysis Phase**: Agent orchestrator runs specialized agents in parallel, with logs stored
-4. **Aggregation Phase**: Results from all agents are combined and processed
+4. **Aggregation Phase**: Results from all agents are combined and processed in database
 5. **Generation Phase**: Comprehensive documentation is generated in multiple formats
 6. **Export Phase**: Users can download reports as Markdown, JSON, or other formats

+## Recent Changes

+**January 21, 2025**: Successfully migrated from in-memory storage to PostgreSQL database
+- Created database configuration with Neon PostgreSQL driver
+- Replaced MemStorage with DatabaseStorage class implementing IStorage interface
+- All data (files, messages, agents, analysis runs, logs) now persisted in database
+- Schema pushed to database using Drizzle migrations
+- Default agents automatically initialized on first database connection

 ## External Dependencies